Updated May 14, 2021

-March-May 2021 benefits will be issued on the 25th of the next month as follows:
+March-May 2021 benefits will be issued as follows:

 - March benefits will be issued on April 25th

-Note: P-EBT benefits will be credited to SNAP recipients based on the schedule outlined above and may not be issued on the same day as traditional SNAP benefits.
+Note: The regular monthly P-EBT issuance has changed from the 25th of the month to 5/12 (April benefit) and 6/9 (May benefit) to reduce delays.
+P-EBT benefits will be credited to SNAP recipients based on the schedule outlined above and may not be issued on the same day as traditional SNAP benefits.

 Your P-EBT benefits will remain active on your card as long as you use some of them at least once every 9 months.